-(Source "Mongol Guan-Yuan" Ltd- 2006)
+(Source: "Mongol Guan-Yuan" Ltd- 2006)

-Similar impacts are well studied and documented in Mongolia for the Ulaan Baatar water supply system which takes up to 0.1 cubic kilometers a year from Tuul River, which has an average flow rate of 25 cubic meters per second at the intake point.
+Similar impacts are well studied and documented in Mongolia for the Ulaanbaatar water supply system which takes up to 0.1 cubic kilometers a year from Tuul River, which has an average flow rate of 25 cubic meters per second at the intake point.
 So far the impact of water withdrawal has been moderate and water has been effectively supplied, except for periods during most dry years.
-There are two notable differences between the Tuul and the Kherlen however a) UB water is used locally and at least 50% returns to the Tuul River, b) The Tuul river is situated in a more humid conditions, and unlike the Kherlen has many water-abundant tributaries, so river flow naturally increases and recovers downstream from UB.
+There are two notable differences between the Tuul and the Kherlen however a) UB water is used locally and at least 50% returns to the Tuul River, b) The Tuul river is situated in more humid conditions, and unlike the Kherlen has many water-abundant tributaries, so river flow naturally increases and recovers downstream from UB.
 In contrast all water taken from Kherlen would end up in the Gobi and because of the dry climate and lack of tributaries downstream, the Kherlen discharge naturally decreases as it flows to Choibalsan.

-A water intake of 2 cubic meters per second from the Kherlen river at Baganuur will likely result in a decrease in river flow by 1.7. to 2 cubic meters per second anywhere downstream from point of withdrawal to Lake Dalai.
-Table 4 shows the annual average flow rates in the Kherlen under various probabilities of occurrence (P%).
-For example once in 10 years (P=90) average flow in Underkhaan is 7.88 cubic meters per second, but if you abstract 2 cubic meters per second it will likely decrease by 25% to 5.88 cubic meters per second.
-At the same point in a dry year with P=97% (that happens once every 33 years) annual average flow is 6 cubic meters per second and the same withdrawal would amount to 33% of all water flow.
+A water intake of 2 cubic meters per second from the Kherlen river at Baganuur will likely result in a decrease in river flow by 1.7 to 2 cubic meters per second anywhere downstream from point of withdrawal to Lake Dalai.
+Table 6 shows the annual average flow rates in the Kherlen under various probabilities of occurrence (P %).
+For example once in 10 years (P=90) average flow in Undurkhaan is 7.88 m3/sec, but if you abstract 2 m3/sec it will likely decrease by 25% to 5.88 m3/sec.
+At the same point in a dry year with P=97% (that happens once every 33 years) annual average flow is 6 m3/sec and the same withdrawal would amount to 33% of all water flow.

-As the distribution of flow between months is very uneven (Figure 26), in drier years there will be many months in spring and fall when 2 cubic meters withdrawal would dry out the river downstream from a water intake.
-Currently on average, lower reaches of the Kherlen river in China are dry 114 days a year (including frozen conditions in winter).
+As the distribution of flow between months is very uneven (Figure 27), in drier years there will be many months in spring and fall when 2 cubic meters withdrawal would dry out the river downstream from a water intake.
+Currently on average, lower reaches of the Kherlen river in China has no flow for 114 days a year (including frozen conditions in winter).
 Water withdrawal can make this last longer and, likely, occur not only in China but extend further upstream into Mongolia.
 It is also important to note that these dry conditions would likely occur during periods when scarcity is greatest downstream.
 If subsurface water is taken from alluvial deposits the flow reduction in Kherlen River would be delayed and to certain extent buffered by effects of alluvial aquifer, which has certain degree of autonomy and receives its main recharge during floods.
-Many experts in the last decade have warned about high potential environmental risks of this water withdrawal ("Mongol Guan-Yuan" Ltd-2006, IWRM 2012, Dauria 2013, etc.)
+Many experts in the last decade have warned about high potential environmental risks of excessive water withdrawal from Kherlen River ("Mongol Guan-Yuan" Ltd, 2006; IWRM, 2012; Dauria, 2013; etc.)

-Figure 26.
-Monthly flow distribution in Kherlen at Underkhaan in water abundant 1967(red), average 1982(blue) and dry year 2007(green) (Monhydroconstruction 2014)
+Figure 27.
+Monthly flow distribution in Kherlen at Undurkhaan in water abundant 1967(red), average 1982(blue) and dry year 2007(green) (Monhydro construction 2014)